bajzc/bajzc.github.io/posts/install-gtk4-on-windows/index.rst

 		Shift+Ins is the shortcut to paste in Msys2 Shell.

-2. Install GTK4 library and Mingw-toolchain
+2. Install GTK4 and Mingw-toolchain
 -------------------------------------------

 In order to install GTK4, type in the terminal: